-Building a career is probably one of the hardest parts of living with illness and pain.
+Building a career is one of the hardest parts of living with illness and pain.

 Here are 5 ways of approaching work with chronic pain.
-What approach do you take, should you take or want to take?
+What approach do you feel you’re taking?

 1. The Pusher

 Most of us can’t afford not to work.
 The Pusher continues working like their pain doesn’t exist.
 They usually give all their energy to their role and work colleagues and when they arrive home will crumble from exhaustion and pain.
 The pusher struggles to have a social life on weekends and week nights as those times are for recovery and they often seem inattentive and absent at home.
-I was a Pusher once, I would schedule physio appointments to have my hip and ribs manipulated during my lunch breaks and was sick before and after clients.
-Sometimes, there isn’t another option.
 The pusher can feel as though their disconnection from family and friends is justified as they are going above and beyond what they are capable of every day at work.
 This can be an area of conflict for chronic pain couples.

 Pros: financial stability, good withstanding with work colleagues, career advancement, social interactions, more scheduled days at work.
-Cons: Fast track to burn out, more health issues, social isolation outside work, relationship issues, sudden leave for painful flare ups
+Cons: Fast track to burn out, more health issues, social isolation outside work, relationship issues, sudden leave for due to pain flare ups

 2. The Quitter

 Don’t get this wrong, a chronic pain sufferer who quits their work 99% of the time would give anything to keep working, they just can’t.